Meet the Farmers

 What he is growing and how to buy:

-Currently, Guy grows tomatoes, okra, potatoes, peppers, and white onions.
+Guy grows a variety of fresh produce including tomatoes, okra, Adirondak red potatoes, white potatoes, African Jamaica sweet potato leaves, amaranth leaves, cucumbers, Egyptian spinach, roselle, cassava leaves, and pumpkins.
 If you’d like to purchase his produce, you can reach him at agribusiness@gbnassociatesllc.com.

 Kisonia